music

 The Record

 Seventy-plus weeks in the top ten.
 That number deserves to be repeated because it is genuinely difficult to comprehend.
 Songs are not supposed to stay that long.
-Attention is not supposed to sustain that long.
+The streaming economy accelerates consumption and shortens cycles.
 The fact that Lose Control held its position for over a year and a half suggests that its appeal is not trend-dependent but fundamental.

 View all